Pick A Path, Take a Step, Start the Journey . . . Jill Reid | Kitchen Spirit Make your life an...Read More

 Every day you make a choice.
 The result will make your health better . . . or worse.
 Ignoring the ingredients in a candy bar or box of crackers doesn’t make it any less harmful to your body.
-And believing those extra calories, sugar, or fat won’t affect you doesn’t make it true.
-Moments of weakness happen.
-Too many of them will add up …Read More
+And believing those extra calories, sugar, or fat won’t affect you doesn’t make it true …Read More

 Recently, I found organic gold beets in the store.
 Beets are a favorite of mine.
 Packed with essential mineral, vitamins, and plant compounds including protein, iodine, phosphorus, iron, potassium, magnesium, calcium, copper …Read More